budulinek/arduino-altherma-controller/README.md

 <img src="pics/loxone7.png" />

 It is quite simple.
-I have a `HVAC Controller` block which serves as a heating and cooling source for 7 `Intelligent Room Controllers` (see the "7 Objects Assigned" note at the bottom of the HVAC block).
+I have a `HVAC Controller` block that serves as a heating and cooling source for 7 `Intelligent Room Controllers` (see the "7 Objects Assigned" note at the bottom of the HVAC block).
 The HVAC block needs to know the outdoor temperature, so I have connected the `Temperature_Outside_Stabilized` measured by the heat pump.
 Relay `Ext_Therm_Main_Heating` triggers heating on the main LWT zone (underfloor heating), relay `Ext_Therm_Add_Cooling` triggers cooling on the additional LWT zone (ceiling cooling panels). `Ext_Therm_Main_Cooling` is not connected because I do not use floor for cooling.

 ### 6. Application Recommendations